swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 ### Naming

 Perhaps the most intuitive alternative to "adoption" is "migration".
-We settled on the former because there is no reason for this concept to be limited to upcoming features or migrational changes.
+We settled on the former because there is no reason for this concept to remain limited to upcoming features or mechanical migration.

 ## Acknowledgements